Julia-5534/DF/README.md

 - How can we easily make our three backgrounds blend together better?
-    - Add clouds to the top of the background images to help create a slight illusion of seamless blending
+    - Add clouds to the top of each background image to help create an illusion of seamless blending

 <p align="center">